“Do you see that figure on the unicycle?” Our guide in Erfurt asked, “Do you know who that is?”

 Stories Change and Meaning Changes

 Over the years, stories about Till Eulenspiegel were rewritten or adjusted.
-Much like the original Grimm’s Fairy Tales were rewritten for children, in the 1800s, the stories were sanitized to make them more suitable for young ears.
+Much like the original Grimm’s Fairy Tales, which were rewritten for children in the 1800s, the stories were sanitized to make them more suitable for young ears.
 (Ironically, this meant that most mentions of poop were removed… odd, since most kids I know LOVE a good poop story).
 These are the stories I grew up hearing.
-Till walking a tightrope and stealing shoes, Till hiding in a Beehive, these stories are all in the original tales, but now the illustrations are more colorful, and the language more child friendly.
+Till Walking a Tightrope and Stealing Shoes, Till Hiding in a Beehive.
+These stories are all in the original tales, but now the illustrations are more colorful, and the language is more child-friendly.

-But it’s also around this time that Till’s adventures were adopted by authors who put him into new settings.
-Charles de Coster, a Belgian author, writes Till Eulenspiegel into a Protestant Revolution setting in his The Legend of Thyl Ulenspiegel and Lamme Goedzak.
-Till is burned at the stake by Spanish oppressors, and becomes a hero of Flemish resistance.
+But it’s also around this time that Till’s adventures were adopted by authors who inserted him into new settings.
+Charles de Coster, a Belgian author, writes Till Eulenspiegel in a Protestant Revolution setting in his The Legend of Thyl Ulenspiegel and Lamme Goedzak.
+Till is burned at the stake by Spanish oppressors and becomes a hero of Flemish resistance.

-Recently I stumbled across Tyll, by Daniel Kehlmann.
+Recently, I stumbled across Tyll, which is by Daniel Kehlmann.
 This is another book that placed our favorite Jester in the Thirty Year’s War.
-It’s Till’s (Tyll’s) life, with many of the events from the original Till stories (like the tightrope walking) but set into 150 years after his death.
-Along the way he interacts with real people of the war, including Frederick V King of Bohemia (The Winter King).
-You can read this award winning book in English or German.
+It’s Till’s (Tyll’s) life, with many events from the original Till stories (like the tightrope walking), but set 150 years after his death.
+Along the way, he interacts with real people of the war, including Frederick V, King of Bohemia (The Winter King).
+You can read this award-winning book in English or German.
 (I highly recommend it)

-Stories are even “borrowed” and put into new context.
-The Max und Moritz story about catching the chickens is lifted straight from Till Eulenspiegels pranks (it’s #8 How Euelnspiegel made the stingy householder’s chickens play tug-of-war over bait)
+Stories are even “borrowed” and put into a new context.
+The Max und Moritz story about catching the chickens is lifted straight from Till Eulenspiegel’s pranks (it’s #8 How Euelnspiegel made the stingy householder’s chickens play tug-of-war over bait)

-Till Eulenspiegel turns up in music… there are a few Operas, and even a Strauss “Tone Poem” based on his adventures (note- a Tone Poem is an orchestral piece that tells a story.
+Till Eulenspiegel turns up in music.
+There are a few Operas, and even a Strauss “Tone Poem” based on his adventures (note- a Tone Poem is an orchestral piece that tells a story.
 It’s as if you can hear the characters tell the tale.
-Think “Peter and the Wolf”) .
-You’ll find him in several films, comic books, television programs, and even a ballet.
-And there are THREE Till Eulenspiegel museums…two in Germany (and another in Belgium!) the Till Eulenspiegel-Museum Schöppenstedt and Till Eulenspiegel Museum in Mölln.
+Think “Peter and the Wolf”).
+You’ll find him in films, comic books, television programs, and even a ballet.
+And there are THREE Till Eulenspiegel museums!
+Two are in Germany and another in Belgium.
+The Till Eulenspiegel-Museum Schöppenstedt and Till Eulenspiegel Museum are in Mölln.

-The jester Till Eulenspiegel gets the last laugh knowing that he and his adventures are still making people laugh after over 750 years.
+The jester, Till Eulenspiegel, gets the last laugh, knowing that he and his adventures still make people laugh after over 750 years.

 References